itsmeterrylin/slate/source/index.html.md

 <b>Welcome to the SelfKey API.</b>

 You can use our API to access endpoints in the SelfKey Identity Wallet desktop application and the SelfKey Extension browser plugin.
 You can also view code examples in the dark area to the right, switching languages between the tabs.

-If anything is unclear, please contact us at [help@selfkey.org](mailto:help@selfkey.org).
+If anything is unclear, please contact us at [help@selfkey.org](mailto:help@selfkey.org) and we can help you with the integrations.

 # SelfKey Extension